hajs110208/BedrockDedicatedServer-Termux/README.md

 # BedrockDedicatedServer-Termux

+## IMPORTANT ANNOUNCEMENT
+Server won't start because of Minecraft service connection error in 1.26.30+ servers.
+I already know about this issue, and I will fix it as soon as possible.

 ## What is this?
 You cannot run Bedrock Dedicated Server in ARM devices, especially Android devices that use Bionic libc.
 Other scripts usually use box64 in proot-distro for this.
 But it has very high performance overhead.